Most respondents rank the facilities as above average.

 What is one of the specific questions they asked you?

-Students said most interesting question asked at George Mason University College of Humanities and Social Sciences discussed students' stats and writing backgrounds, as well as their recent readings outside of psychology books related to the job.
+Students said most interesting question asked at George Mason University College of Humanities and Social Sciences discussed applicants' background in statistics and writing, as well as their recent reading of psychology books unrelated to their field of study.

-Students said most difficult question asked at George Mason University College of Humanities and Social Sciences discussed students' statistics and writing backgrounds, as well as requesting immediate impressions on unpublished data, indicating a rigorous evaluation of analytical and communication skills.
+Students said most difficult question asked at George Mason University College of Humanities and Social Sciences discussed students' stats and writing backgrounds, as well as their ability to analyze unpublished data on the spot.

 Most respondents had an interview of 20 - 30 minutes.